facebook/flow/website/en/docs/types/utilities.md

 ## `$Call<F>` <a class="toc" id="toc-call" href="#toc-call"></a>

-`$Call<F>` is a type that that represents the result of calling the given [function type](../functions) `F`.
+`$Call<F>` is a type that represents the result of calling the given [function type](../functions) `F`.
 This is analogous to calling a function at runtime (or more specifically, it's analogous to calling [`Function.prototype.call`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call)), but at the type level; this means that function type calls happens statically, i.e. not at runtime.

 Let's see a couple of examples:
 ```js